Reading time: 7 min.

 Should I have a hair transplant abroad?

 There’s a reason that ‘you get what you pay for’ is such a well-worn saying.
-If a foreign clinic can offer the same hair transplants available in domestic clinics for a greatly discounted price, it would be wise to find out what costs they’ve cut to make those savings.
+If a foreign hair transplant clinic can offer the same services that are available in domestic clinics for a greatly discounted price, it would be wise to find out what costs they’ve cut to make those savings.

-Book a call with one of our hair transplant consultants to find out how we can support you to get the hair you deserve.
+Book a call with one of our hair transplant consultants to find out how we can support you with your hair loss and get the hair you deserve.

 The Wimpole Clinic offers FUE Hair, Beard & Eyebrow Transplants & Trichology.